Memoirs and Philosophy of a Contemporary American Physician

 However, like visual slapstick comedy, most of it has already been done before and cannot be improved upon, other than to add modern graphics or special effects.
 After all, how many spy novels or forensics tales can one’s intellect really absorb before a completely stultifying ennui sets in and turns rational thought or imagination into solid concrete?

 This venture then became a simple endeavor to remember.
-To remember anything I could about myself, but especially in the context of the universally tragic-comical and often very frail human condition.
+To remember anything I could about myself, but especially in the context of the universally tragic-comical and often extremely frail human condition.

 It became a labor not necessarily of love, and was certainly not intended to be a literary work of art; but was intended only to be an attempt at putting a single human life on paper.